 In addition, this method also allows artists to maintain complete control over their work and how it is sold.

 However, there are also some drawbacks to selling originals or commissions.
 First, finding buyers willing to pay the asking price can be challenging.
-In addition, this method requires a great deal of time and effort on the artist’s part.
+In addition, this method requires much time and effort on the artist’s part.
 As a result, many artists decide to sell their work through other channels.